symbol/product/bridge/README.md

 * `mosaicId`: Token identifier format varies by blockchain:
     * On NEM: `{namespace name}:{mosaic name}`
     * On Symbol: `id:{hex mosaic id}`
-    * On Ethereum: Address of the ERC-20 contract.
-Leave empty for native token (ETH) conversions.
+    * On Ethereum: Address of the ERC-20 contract of the wrapped token.
+        Must be empty for native token (`ETH`) conversions (swap mode).
 * `explorerEndpoint`: Block explorer URL.
 * `finalizationLookahead`: Blocks to advance conceptual finalization (default: 0).
     For example, NEM finalization takes 360 blocks.